 Is this religious-based counseling?

 No. Our professional, licensed counselors provide the same type of counseling you would receive at a non-Catholic facility.
-You do not need to be Catholic — or even Christian — to receive services at our Counseling Centers.
+You do not need to be Catholic — or even Christian — to receive services.

 We offer assistance to people in need regardless of religion or ethnic background; we do not proselytize.
 If your faith is important to you, it’s certainly something we can talk about in your counseling sessions, but we won’t bring up the subject unless you do.